josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/👑_Ownership_Control/⚖️_acknowledgement_tradeoffs_in_data_fixing.md

 Without a formal signal that risk has changed, behaviour rationally remains defensive.

-This is not a communications failure.
+This is not only a communications failure.
-It is a custody failure.
+It can reflect a custody failure. **[tightened]**

 ---

-## ⚠️ VII.
-Consent and Experimental Governance
+## ⚠️ Consent and Experimental Governance

 In research-driven or pilot-based systems, this pattern carries additional risk.